open-outbox/openoutbox-relay/README.md

-# OpenOutbox Relay
+# Open Outbox Relay

-**OpenOutbox Relay** is the official **reference implementation** of the [OpenOutbox Specification](https://github.com/open-outbox/openoutbox-spec).
+**OpenOutbox Relay** is the official reference implementation of the [Open Outbox Specification](https://github.com/open-outbox/openoutbox-spec).

-It is a high-performance, reliable implementation of the **Transactional Outbox Pattern**.
-It ensures `"at-least-once"` delivery of events from your database to message brokers like **Kafka** or **NATS**, solving the distributed transaction problem without complex 2PC protocols.
+It is a high-performance daemon designed for the **Transactional Outbox Pattern**.
+By bridging your database and message brokers like **Kafka** or **NATS**, it ensures `at-least-once` delivery, solving distributed consistency challenges without the complexity of 2PC or distributed transactions.

 ---

 ## ✨ Features

-* **At-Least-Once Delivery:** Guaranteed event propagation even if the broker or the relay itself crashes.
+* **Guaranteed Delivery:** `at-least-once` semantics ensure events are never lost, even during broker outages or relay crashes.
-* **Provider Agnostic:** Built-in support for **Apache Kafka** and **NATS JetStream**.
-* **Minimal configuration** Only specify your storage and broker and you're ready to run it.
+* **Database-Native Scaling:** Leverages database-native locking (like Postgres `SKIP LOCKED`) where available to support horizontal scaling without double-processing.
-* **Self-Healing:** Automatically identifies and recovers "stuck" events from crashed workers via a configurable lease expiration policy.
+* **Self-Healing:** Built-in **Lease Reaper** automatically identifies and recovers "stuck" events from crashed worker instances.
+* **Smart Retries:** Exponential backoff with jitter to prevent "thundering herd" issues during downstream outages.
-* **Observability:** Integrated with **OpenTelemetry** for distributed tracing and performance monitoring.
+* **Observability:** Native **OpenTelemetry** integration for distributed tracing and Prometheus metrics.
-* **Smart Retries:** Configurable backoff and retry logic for resilient message publishing
+* **Provider Agnostic:** Pluggable storage (Postgres) and publishers (Kafka, NATS JetStream, Redis).

-## 📈 Scalability & Performance
+## 📊 Performance at Scale

-The Relay is built for high-throughput environments where performance is critical:

-* **High-Concurrency Locking:** Uses `SELECT ...
-FOR UPDATE SKIP LOCKED` to allow multiple Relay instances to work on the same database table simultaneously without contention or double-processing.
-* **Horizontal Scalability:** You can scale the Relay horizontally by simply spinning up more containers; the locking mechanism ensures they naturally load-balance the event workload.
-* **Optimized Batching:** Processes events in configurable batches (default 100) to minimize database round-trips and maximize Kafka/NATS throughput.
-* **Low Latency:** Written in Go with a focus on non-blocking I/O and minimal memory overhead, ensuring sub-millisecond overhead between the database and the broker.
+* **Non-Blocking I/O:** Written in Go with a focus on zero-allocation paths in the event loop.
+* **Drain Mode:** Automatically shifts from interval-based polling to high-speed "drain mode" during traffic bursts.
+* **Resource Efficient:** Designed to run as a sidecar or a standalone microservice with a minimal memory footprint.

 ---